 - Write back to everyone who writes to you.
 This can count as one of your mailed items.

 All you are committing to is to mail 24 items.
 Why 24?
-There are four Sundays and one US holiday (plus Leap Day).
+There are four Sundays and one US holiday.
 In fact, you might send more than 24 items.
 You might develop a correspondence that extends beyond the month.

 In September 2010, I took a month off from the internet.
 During my vacation, I told people that they could correspond with me by paper letter.
 It was fun, so in 2011, I issued the challenge.
 I thought it would be small.
 I was wrong.